 While it’s not a good announcement, it is one we do every year.
 It’s rabies season again.
 We get a lot of questions about rabies shots.
-When are they needed, how is exposure determined, who needs to get them, etc. One pretty common question we really haven’t covered before is why does the CDC recommend rabies shots for children?
+When are they needed, how is exposure determined, who needs to get them, etc. One pretty common question we really haven’t covered before is why are rabies shots always recommended for children?

 Not necessarily why children, but why do they pretty much ALWAYS recommend children get them even if the child had no contact with the bat.